Neph1llim/JAVA-DASHBOARD/README.md

-## DASHv0.5
+## DASHv0.6

 ---
 ### UPDATE:

-- Created a class to handle custom properties of Buttons objects and Panel objects
-- Created methods to handle collapse animation for Mainframe panels.
+- Fixed collaboration Issues and github repository bugs
+- minor builds to settings panel
+- Commnents and code structure

 ---
 ### IN PROGRESS: